RajuSE/change-scene/readme.md

 ## Usage
 #### ChangeSceneLayout
 Add a `ChangeSceneLayout` to your layout just like any other view.
+Check benefits mentioned below.

 ```xml
 <dev.raju.lib.changescene.ChangeSceneLayout